Saint Helena pound: Banknotes

 Especially in comparison to other British colonies, St. Helena has a long history of issuing its own currencies, which have come and gone over various economic periods.

 From 1716, the Governor and Council of the Island of St Helena issued notes for 2/6 and 5/- and £1 and £2, which were issued up until the late 18th century.

 The next issue of notes occurred sometime after 1917.
 It was produced by the St Helena Currency Board in denominations of 5/-, 20/- and 40/-.

 In 1976, the currency board of the Government of Saint Helena began issuing £1 and £5 notes, followed by 50p and £10 notes in 1979.

 The 50p and £1 notes were withdrawn and replaced by coins in 1984, and £20 notes were first introduced in 1986.
 A redesign of the £5 note was introduced in 1988.

 In 2004, a new series of £10 and £20 notes was introduced, produced by De La Rue Banknote and Engraving Company, featuring a redesign and newer security features.
 With the introduction of the new series, the £1 note was discontinued and withdrawn from circulation.

-Bank account money
+Usage in financial transactions

 The only bank on Saint Helena and Ascension is the Bank of Saint Helena.
 All accounts in this bank use pounds as currency, which can be considered Saint Helena pounds because SHP banknotes are given on withdrawal.
-All international transfers have to be done in sterling, euros, South African rands, or United States dollars.
+All international transfers have to be done in sterling, euros, South African rand, or United States dollars.
 Credit card usage by visitors on the island will have sterling as currency.
 This means that SHP does not exist as transfer currency outside the islands.